stephen-pinto/ModelMapper/README.md

 Automapper in .NET.
 Its slightly a bit complex to define mapping although pretty rich in features.
 The goal here was on the basic use cases.

 ## Notes
-The performance not be very impressive considering many things can be improved like caching of the compiled converters etc. But pretty usable and serves basic usecases easily.
+The performance may not be very impressive considering many things can be improved like caching of the compiled converters etc. But pretty usable and serves basic usecases easily.